What is a Ketogenic Diet?

-- – Consuming under 20g of carbohydrates/day compared to a low-fat, high-carbohydrate diet led to 4x increase in HDL concentration (22).
+- Consuming under 20g of carbohydrates/day compared to a low-fat, high-carbohydrate diet led to 4x increase in HDL concentration.

-- – A 12-week low carbohydrate diet led to 10% decrease in LDL, a 5% increase in LDL particle size, and a 19% decrease in total VLDL particles (*Smaller LDL particle size is associated with higher risk of developing atherosclerosis compared to larger LDL particles) (23).
+- A 12-week low carbohydrate diet led to 10% decrease in LDL, a 5% increase in LDL particle size, and a 19% decrease in total VLDL particles (*Smaller LDL particle size is associated with higher risk of developing atherosclerosis compared to larger LDL particles).

-The KD can be an extremely effective therapeutic treatment for diabetes.
-Since Type 2 Diabetes is hallmarked by insulin resistance, a KD may improve insulin-resistance, associated pathological state via the following: 1) lowering and stabilizing both blood glucose and insulin levels.; 2) Improving insulin sensitivity. and 3) Providing an alternative fuel source through ketone production.
+Keto for Diabetes: The ketogenic diet can be an extremely effective therapeutic treatment for diabetes.
+Since type 2 diabetes is hallmarked by insulin resistance, a ketogenic diet may improve insulin-resistance, associated pathological state via the following: 1) lowering and stabilizing both blood glucose and insulin levels, 2) improving insulin sensitivity, and 3) providing an alternative fuel source through ketone production.
+Virta Health recently published a report showing patients could rapidly improve glycemic control through reductions in fasting blood glucose, HbA1c, and medication use after 10 weeks of treatment.
+Patients lost 7% of their body weight on average and reported less hunger.
 For more information, please visit our friends at Virta Health who are actively working with diabetics (https://www.virtahealth.com).

-- – An unrestricted KD led to incidental caloric-restriction, improved insulin sensitivity, and reduced serum glucose levels, in addition to a reduction in HbA1c (25).
+- An unrestricted ketogenic diet led to incidental caloric-restriction, improved insulin sensitivity, and reduced serum glucose levels, in addition to a reduction in HbA1c.

-- – KD led to a reduction in body weight, HbA1c, triglycerides, and dependency on diabetic medication (25, 26).
+- Ketogenic diet led to a reduction in body weight, HbA1c, triglycerides, and dependency on diabetic medication.

-The KD originated in the 1920s as an effective treatment for children suffering from drug-resistant epilepsy.
+Keto for Epilepsy: The ketogenic diet originated in the 1920s as an effective treatment for children suffering from drug-resistant epilepsy.
 Since then, its highly successful applications have expanded to treat adult epileptic patients as well.
-Early studies found that 12% and 42% of children, when placed on a KD, experienced full remission or reductions in seizures respectively (27).
+This was an important progression in treatment because, despite the introduction of anticonvulsant drugs in the 1930s, at least one third of patients suffering from epileptic seizures are still fully resistant to anticonvulsant drug therapy.
+Early studies found that, when placed on a ketogenic diet, 12% of children suffering from epileptic seizures experienced full remission and 42% saw a reduction in seizures.

-Cancer is now being discussed as primarily a metabolic disease in which glucose can fuel its progression.
-Due to recent light shed on this subject, intensive investigations are underway and have begun to reveal that restricting carbohydrate intake can slow oncogenesis, and a full ketogenic-state may elicit even greater therapeutic benefits.
+Keto for Cancer: Cancer is now being discussed as primarily a metabolic disease in which glucose can fuel its progression.
+Due to recent light shed on this subject, intensive investigations are underway and have begun to reveal that restricting carbohydrate intake can slow oncogenesis and that a full ketogenic-state may elicit even greater therapeutic benefits.
 Furthermore, research also suggests that fasting and the state of ketosis may increase the sensitivity of cancer cells to radiation and chemotherapy.

 For example, here are a couple studies that have looked at ketogenic therapies in cancer situations: